 Share a TipCheck out these tips or, if you have something to add to this guide, click to share your own tip!

 Simply popping the lids on the buckets will also stop evaporation and keep moisture in.
 I plant another tomato or a green pepper plant on the top of mine -- doesn't stop the evaporation process, but gives me extra food in otherwise unused space.
 This year, I have cantaloupes growing under my buckets, so in effect, I am gardening on three levels.
-By-the-way, the buckets do not have to be filled with dirt.
-You can add more as the plant roots fill the container.
-It is extremely important to thoroughly water the plants before they dry out, or at least every other day, and to fertilize them too.

 The buckets are cat litter buckets.
 We have gotten about 10 tomatoes from the far right plant.
 The center plant now has about 30 on it just waiting for it to ripen.
 The far left plant only has two very large tomatoes so far.